|Preston's pride - BAE Systems at Preston Guild|

-Preston City Council's recent ambition has been created out of a response to local government cuts to its budget. just as Lancashire's response in the 80s was to the wholesale collapse of northern industry.
+Preston City Council's recent ambition has been created out of a response to local government cuts to its budget, just as Lancashire's response in the 80s was to the wholesale collapse of northern industry.
 One is a brave, necessary and innovative response, that feels strategic, but is intensely tactical.
-The earlier one, similarly, fashioned an ambitious response that grew and grew as it proved to have a relevance and need.
+The earlier one, similarly, fashioned an ambitious response that grew and grew as it proved to have relevance and need.
 It's not to spot the virtue in a locally based procurement strategy, supporting local businesses.

-Taking that on a stage, Neil's outline case here, where he argues for 'a new economic agenda', that can replace failed neo-liberalism.
+Taking that on a stage, Neil's outline case is here, where he argues for 'a new economic agenda', that can replace failed neo-liberalism.
 But I found myself asking at the end of each paragraph, but what about the businesses who'll create the jobs?

 The four pillars of Neil's argument are: to recognise decline; understand technological shifts; build on local strengths; and invest in the economy of care.
-In many ways it's a bold and suitably broad synthesis.
+In many ways, it's a bold and suitably broad synthesis.
 But I kept coming back to a common niggle I have with many conversations with people on the left, wouldn't life just be so much easier if everyone worked for the NHS?

 And then the other question, but where are the businesses?

 There's a line at the end of paragraph three that says: "Cities need to invest in social infrastructure and social enterprise and above all, support indigenous small business activity."
-My question therefore is how?
+My question, therefore, is how?
 To use Lancashire as an example again, the red rose county isn't short of initiatives from the public sector to "support" small business activity.
 There's the very noble Boost Business Lancashire for a start, which I should declare I have done some work for.
 But despite these valiant efforts and more, many of the same systemic issues continue to hold northern towns back and no amount of smart procurement can patch it up.

 It brought to mind something Peter Mandelson said as long ago as 2013, that all too frequently ambitious industrial strategies are little more than 'pea-shooter' initiatives; haphazard and ineffective programmes too small to make any kind of difference.

-There is also need for a regulating, guiding and protecting state, more than has been previously fashionable.
-But my sense is there are two elephants in the room which the "new economics" thinking doesn't acknowledge.
+There is also a need for a regulating, guiding and protecting state, more than has been previously fashionable.
+But my sense is there are two elephants in the room that the "new economics" thinking doesn't acknowledge.
 The first is big business.
 In Lancashire, again, the major anchor institution of Preston isn't even in Preston, but the city would be stuffed were it not for BAE Systems at Warton and Salmesbury, and its supply chain.

 The second is that hard infrastructure works.
 It's not neo-liberal economics to build better roads, rail links and make housing an integrated strategic plank of an industrial strategy, it's sound social investment.
 The Treasury methodology needs fixing, and an industrial strategy needs to reach deep into all parts of government, including the Treasury if it is to be effective.
-Afterall, the return on investment model for Crossrail will not be the same for the Todmorden Curve, but both are necessary.
+After all, the return on investment model for Crossrail will not be the same for the Todmorden Curve, but both are necessary.